qgis/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

   click the |newLayout| :sup:`New Print Layout` icon in the toolbar or choose :menuselection:`File --> New Print Layout`.
 You will be prompted to choose a title for the new layer.
-* We want to create a map layout consisting of a header and a map about the regions of Alaska.
+* We want to create a map layout consisting of a header and a map with the regions of Alaska.
 The layout should have a margin of 7.5 mm and the header should be 36mm high.
 * Create a map item called ``main map`` on the canvas and go to the :guilabel:`Layout` panel.
   Scroll down to the :guilabel:`Variables` section and find the :guilabel:`Layout` part.